 Benjamin Curtis

 *On this date, in 1809, Benjamin Curtis was born.
-He was a white-American attorney and the United States Supreme Court Justice.
+He was a white-American attorney and a United States Supreme Court Justice.
 Curtis was the first and only Whig justice of the Supreme Court.
 He successfully acted as chief counsel for the Impeachment of U.S. President Andrew Johnson.

 Benjamin Robbins Curtis was born in Watertown, Massachusetts, the son of Lois Robbins and Benjamin Curtis, the captain of a merchant's vessel.
 Young Curtis attended typical school in Newton and, beginning in 1825, Harvard College, where he won an essay writing contest in his junior year.
 At Harvard, he became a member of the Porcellian Club.
 He graduated in 1829 and was a member of Phi Beta Kappa.
 He graduated from Harvard Law School in 1832 and was admitted to the bar later that year.